ZHines2/PIOSI/docs/players-manual.md

 ### Special Abilities and Effects
 Heroes have special abilities that can affect combat in various ways.
 For example, some heroes can heal others, inflict burn damage, or knock back enemies.
 These abilities are determined by the hero's stats and can be used strategically to gain an advantage.

+### Agility-Based Turn Order
+In the game, the turn order of heroes is determined by their agility stat.
+Heroes with higher agility take their turns before those with lower agility.
+If two heroes have the same agility, the turn order can be randomized or based on their initial placement.

 ## Heroes

 ### List of Available Heroes